Chief Executive Officer

-The Corporate Social Responsibility Committee is an internal board committee appointed in 2019 with preliminary duties on the sustainability issues to be presented to the attention of the Board of Directors.
+The Sustainability Committee is an internal board committee appointed in 2019 with preliminary duties on the sustainability issues to be presented to the attention of the Board of Directors.
 In addition, the Committee oversees the validation of some strategic sustainability documents, such as the Group CSR Policy and the Non-Financial Disclosure prepared by the managerial Committee.

 The Committee meets every two months and, depending on the issues discussed, involves the managers of specific functions.